- 27/02/2020

 A broad mix of nationalities employed in the domestic workforce is commonplace in companies based in the US and Europe.

-According to the US Bureau of Labor Statistics, more than 15% per cent of America’s domestic workforce is foreign-born.
-That’s at least 24 million individuals that require cross-boarder vetting during the hiring process.
+According to the US Bureau of Labor Statistics, more than 15 per cent of America’s domestic workforce is foreign-born, notably this is at least 24 million individuals that require cross-boarder vetting during the hiring process.

 Multinational Workforce

-Most multinationals based in the US ensure sustainable profit margins by outsourcing manufacturing and other services to countries where overheads are significantly less such as China, Southeast Asia and Latin America.
+Most multinationals based in the US ensure sustainable profit margins by outsourcing manufacturing, as well as other services to countries where overheads are significantly less such as China, Southeast Asia and Latin America.

 Most US-based firms listed in the S&P 500 stock index report that almost half of their profits originate from overseas.